EzeChinedumUchenna/emailApp/README.md

 - Log into Jenkins by putting in _http://{Jenkins-Server-Public-Server-IP}:8080_ to initiate the setup.

 - Upon reaching Jenkins, you would be asked to put in the administrator password.
 This can be found by running sudo _cat /var/lib/jenkins/secrets/initialAdminPassword_.
 Copy and paste it in the box.
 Jenkins Startpage
--

 ![image](https://github.com/EzeChinedumUchenna/emailApp/assets/102483586/36f3dc62-88da-4de7-bbff-ad9d9cab5287)

-- Next, install suggested plugins to install the basic plugins necessary for Jenkins.
-Jenkins Plugins
+- Proceed to install suggested plugins.

 ![image](https://github.com/EzeChinedumUchenna/emailApp/assets/102483586/62ee1a1e-b4ea-4d9a-a487-7f22153e1495)